OverviewLive the Suite Life

 System OptionsOne System.
 Many Solutions.

 The integration and versatility provided by the G3X electronic flight displays makes it easy to customize the ideal panel layout for your aircraft.
-You can start with a single display — or use as many as three displays — to fit the space, avionics stack, and budget available.
+You can start with a single display — or use as many as 3 displays — to fit the space, avionics stack, and budget available.
 Shown here are just a few examples of what’s possible and practical in a G3X installation.

 The versatile G3X panel-mount glass displays work like building blocks, allowing you to grow your system to fit your needs and budget.
 You can start with a single display that combines full primary flight (PFD) attitude/directional guidance with electronic engine monitoring and moving-map multifunction (MFD) capabilities.

-Want a two-screen flight deck layout with separate PFD and MFD displays?
+Want a 2-screen flight deck layout with separate PFD and MFD displays?
 That’s an easy upgrade with G3X.
 You get a large-format attitude and heading display, paired with your moving map and engine gauge data.
 A built-in Garmin network interface allows for full reversionary capability on either screen.

 For the ultimate in non-certified glass cockpit suites, this configuration adds a third display for the co-pilot’s position.
 The Garmin network interface allows for a maximum of three displays to be interlinked in your panel.
 You can use it as an optional second MFD to display even more data at once — like dedicated engine information and moving map.